Israel–Slovakia relations

 Israel–Slovakia relations are bilateral relations of Israel and Slovakia.

 Israel and Slovakia established relations on the first of January 1993.
 Israel has an embassy in Bratislava and Slovakia has an embassy in Tel Aviv.

-Neither Israeli nor Slovak nationals need a visa to enter each country.

 History

 After the Dissolution of Czechoslovakia, Israel recognized both Czechia and Slovakia.
 Israel and Slovakia established relations on the first of January 1993.
 The first official visits were made by the representatives of the parliaments, with a visit of the Knesset Speaker made in August 1994, and a visit of the Chairman of the National Council of the Slovak Republic made in July 1995.
 The first official visit of the Slovak prime minister was after the Assassination of Yitzhak Rabin, with the Slovak prime minister Vladimír Mečiar attending the funeral of Yitzhak Rabin on 6 November 1995.
 On 14 May 1997, Israel and Slovakia signed an agreement on the abolition of the visa requirement, which entered into force on 2 September 1997.

 On 8 August 1999, Israel and Slovakia signed an agreement on avidness of double taxation, which entered into force on 31 December 2000, and agreement on promotion and protection of investments, which entered into force on 23 June 2003.
 In February 2000, the President of the Slovak Republic Rudolf Schuster made an official visit to Israel, and in July 2003 the President of Israel Moshe Katsav made an official visit to Slovakia.
 Rudolf Schuster made a second visit to Israel in September 2003 as part of a working visit.
 In November 2003, the Prime Minister of Slovakia Mikuláš Dzurinda made an official visit to Israel.

 In 2013, Israel and Slovakia signed an agreement on cooperation in industrial research and development.
 In 2018, the head of the Slovak National Council Andrej Danko told the Israeli President Reuven Rivlin that Slovakia will move its embassy to Jerusalem.
 On the first of September 2021, Slovakia established the Slovak Institute in Jerusalem with the main objective of deepening Slovak-Israeli cultural dialogue.
 In 2023, the President of Israel Isaac Herzog made a state visit to Slovakia.